 Proposed and hosted by Lachlan Madill, this second edition of Urban Nations is about Indigenous People who live or work in the Montreal area.
 The ten episodes series will feature inspiring persons from different Indigenous Nations who are doing something to maintain their culture along with their identity.
 Each person in the series explains their upbringing and how their culture helped shape who they are today.

-The show explores how it is to be Indigenous and living or working in the Montreal area while keeping strong roots in one’s home community and traditions.
+The show explores how it is to be Indigenous and living or working in the Montreal area while keeping strong roots to their home communities and traditions.
 Urban Nations will show the rich Indigenous cultures which have played an important part of Montreal’s history and will continue to be an important part of the city’s future.
-While educating people the show also hopes to dispel stereotypes and get people interested in Indigenous history.
+While educating people, the show also hopes to dispel stereotypes and get people interested in Indigenous cultures.

 Programmation de la semaine

 Phillipe is a Mohawk from Kanesatake who is the Executive Director of Native Montreal.
 Growing up he was deeply affected by the Oka Crisis in 1990 which, according to him, was the beginning of an awareness of social injustice.
 Since then he’s been involved in activism, and outreach work.
 With Native Montreal, he’s now working to make sure Indigenous Peoples in the city are able to improve their lives and have equality.

 - Samedi 21 juillet 2018 04:30

 - Dimanche 22 juillet 2018 17:00

 Carole Brazeau is from the Algonquin Nation of Kitigan Zibi in Quebec.
 With her work at the National Aboriginal Circle Against Family Violence, she’s an advocate for Indigenous Women’s Shelters across Canada from her office in Kahnawake.
 Her experience as a single mother shaped the work she does today.
 Making sure Indigenous Women have access to shelters and safety is part of her mission improving the quality of life for Indigenous families.